trimclain/builder.nvim/README.md

     line_number = false,
     -- automatically save before building
     autosave = true,
-    -- keymaps to close the builder buffer, same format as for vim.keymap.set close_keymaps = { "q", "<Esc>" },
+    -- keymaps to close the Builder buffer, same format as for vim.keymap.set close_keymaps = { "q", "<Esc>" },
-     -- measure the time it took to build (currently enabled only on linux) measure_time = true,
+     -- measure the time it took to build measure_time = true,
     -- support colorful output by using to `:terminal` instead of a normal nvim buffer;
     -- for `color = true` the `type = "float"` isn't allowed